 Intelligence Collecting and analysing information or data, which is distributed as intelligence to support decision making and planning.
 Public Information Provisions of warnings, information and advice to the public, liaison with the media and community.
 Operations Tasking and application of resources.
-Investigation Investigating to determine the cause of and/or the factors contributing to the impact of the incident.
-Logistics Acquisition and provision of human and physical resources, facilities, services, and materials.
+5 5 F F F F F F F F F F F F F F F F F F Investigation Investigating to determine the cause of and/or contributing to the impact of the incident. contributing to the impact of the meddent.
+Logistics Acquisition and provision of human and physical resources, - facilities, services, and materials.
 Finance Managing accounts for purchases of supplies, hire of equipment, etc. Insurance and compensation for personnel, property, and vehicles.
 Collection of cost data and provision of cost-effect analyses and providing cost estimates for the incident.